vshjxyz/es6-react-redux-universal-template/README.md

-es6-react-flux-node-quickstart
+es6-react-redux-universal-template
 ====

 A simple template powered by webpack that allows you to use
  * ES6 client and server side
- * React templates
+ * React
- * Flux architecture and Facebook's Dispatcher
+ * Redux
  * Isomorphic architecture
+ * Webpack
  * Express.js
  * SCSS + compass support